njmittet/learning-react/notes/javascript.md

 This file contains implementation of of the most important ES6+ examples and challenges from the [Scrimba](https://scrimba.com/) courses [Learn modern JavaScript](https://scrimba.com/g/ges6) and [Introduction to ES6+](https://scrimba.com/g/gintrotoes6).

+## The `this` Keyword

+The `this` keyword behaves somewhat differently in JavaScript compared to other languages.
+See the [Mozilla 'this' documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this) for details.

 ## Template Literals (Template Strings)

 Template literals are string literals allowing embedded expressions and honors whitepace and line breaks, allowing multi-line strings and string interpolation.
 Template literals are enclosed by the back-tick  (\` \`).